interbit/interbit/packages/interbit-covenant-tools/README.md

 This library contains reusable covenant components that provide core functionality for managing template deployment and utilities that make it easier to write covenants that conform to standard patterns.

+This library is intended to have a small footprint.
+Any PRs that add external dependencies will be scrutinized carefully and are likely to be rejected.

 ## validate